 The tungsten enzyme turns out to be a new hydrogenase!

-It is my pleasure to share with you our discovery in its fullness.
-We submitted a preprint of our paper reporting that W-containing Aldehyde Oxidoreductase (AOR) from mesophilic bacterium A. aromaticum exhibits activity of hydrogenase.
+It is my pleasure to share with you our (JLBEC and Marburg University) discovery in its fullness.
+We recently published our paper in ACS Catalysis reporting that W-containing Aldehyde Oxidoreductase (AOR) from mesophilic bacterium A. aromaticum exhibits activity of hydrogenase.
 This enables H2-dependent reduction of carboxylic acids to valuables compounds (e.g. vanillin) or sustainable recycling of NADH.
 The specific activity of H2-dependent NAD+ reduction exceeds any previously observed reactivities of Mo- or W-enzyme with hydrogen.

 We already submitted a European Patent Application to secure the IP rights to this exciting discovery.
 We are open to any company or research team eager to further develop this system for biotechnological application.